Biometric Time Clocks: The Ultimate Guide for Employers

 If you configure ‘schedule enforcement,’ an employee who attempts to clock in before the scheduled shift start time, the clock will deny access.
 Then, a prompt will notify her of her authorized start time.
 Therefore, she can’t clock in until that time.

-How Does a Biometric Time Clock Synced to Timekeeping Software Prevent Buddy Punching?
+How Does a Timekeeping System Prevent Buddy Punching?

 Certainly, buddy punching can wreak havoc on your labor budget.
 Because biometric clocks require a biological identifier, there is no way to cheat the system.
 (I can imagine a few, but they would only occur in a horror movie.)